Flotomate/product_docs/source/asset-management/manage-software-license/compliance-settings.rst

 Compliance Settings
 -------------------

-Flotomate allows you to set under and over utilization notifications for Multiple Machines and Volume Users License Types.
+Motadata allows you to set under and over utilization notifications for Multiple Machines and Volume Users License Types.
 You have to define the under-utilization and over-utilization threshold for above mentioned License Types to enable utilization monitoring.